nowane/eatspiration/TESTING.md

 - As the owner/admin of the website, I want the users to be able to easily find, add, edit and be able to delete (their own) recipes to increase the number of recipes that are shared between users of the website.
 > When the user enters the website, the first thing they'd see is a big search bar where they can (at the moment) search on either "recipe name" or "cuisine name".
 More search options are yet to be added.
 > Any recipe a user uploads, another user can find in the database, so sharing and finding net recipes is easy.
-An option to add personal favorites is yet to be added.
+An option to add personal favourites is yet to be added.

 ---